Iceberg Java API¶

 rewriteManifests– rewrite manifest data by clustering files, for faster scan planning

-rollback– roll the table state back by pointing current to a specific snapshot
+rollback– rollback the table state to a specific snapshot

 Transactions are used to commit multiple table changes in a single atomic operation.
 A transaction is used to create individual operations using factory methods, like